WaleyLin/destiny-2-guides/raid/vow-of-the-disciple.md

 There are **27 symbols** used in every encounter.
 All six players must agree on callouts before starting.
 The image below shows all symbols and their names — refer to it whenever learning new encounters.

-> 📌 **Tip:** Add this image to a second screen or a Discord pin so everyone can reference it mid-run.

 ![Vow of the Disciple Symbol Chart](./symbols.png)

 Common team nicknames are fine (e.g. "Football Jesus" for Worship) — just make sure everyone knows what you mean.
 A miscall wipes the team.